 – SERT is one of the many groups with a purpose to eradicate gambling addiction in Italy.

-– One initiative against gambling is the BetOnMath, a school programme where three qualified mathematicians break down the idea of gambling and the gambling industry so school students can understand and, therefore, set the students against gambling.
-More than 250 maths teachers have already signed up for the programme.
+– One initiative against gambling is the BetOnMath, a school program where three qualified mathematicians break down the idea of gambling and the gambling industry so school students can understand and, therefore, set the students against gambling.
+More than 250 math teachers have already signed up for the program.

 – Contrary to Italy’s 2 percent share of the world’s population, the Italian gambling industry accounts for more than 20 percent of the world’s entire gambling market.

 – Despite Vincendo Mini Casino being a mini casino, there are 60 gaming machines in its Meran branch and 100 in its Milan branch.

 – The seven Italian hippodromes are Ippodromo Martini Corridonia in Corridonia, Ippodromo del Casalone in Grosseto, Ippodromo di Maia in Merano, Ippodromo Romanengo in Novi Ligure, Ippodromo Di San Rossore in Pisa, Tor di Valle Harness Raceway in Rome, and Vinovo Ippodromi Di Torino in Vinovo – Torino.

 – Italian SuperEnalotto was established in 1997.
 The operator, Sisal, was founded in 1946.
 In 2015, the company reported a turnover of a whopping sum of €15.1 billion.

 – On October 30th, 2010, a lottery player won a mouth-watering jackpot of €177.7 million in Italy.
 Till today, this is the highest single-ticket jackpot in the history of SuperEnalotto.